Rescue worker opens up about searching for survivors - Local News 8

 Rescue worker opens up about searching for survivors

-The tragic news came after officials announced they had identified a total of 71 victims and notified their families.

-A total of 217 people have now been accounted for in the collapse and 31 people are still potentially unaccounted for, Miami-Dade Mayor Daniella Levine Cava said during a daily press briefing.
+Officials will begin implementing tighter security measures so that only authorized personnel will be allowed at the collapse site, Burkett said.

+“It is the right thing to do because it is obvious that this has become more than a collapsed building site, it’s a holy site,” he said.

-Video from the site of the collapsed Champlain Towers South taken Sunday night showed crews still digging through the debris, with spotlights illuminating their path.
+Video from the site of the collapsed Champlain Towers South taken Sunday night showed crews still digging through the debris, with spotlights illuminating their work.

-Surfside Mayor Charles Burkett said teams have found personal items such as rings in the rubble that they are cataloging to return to family members.

-The efforts of search and rescue crews have been applauded by members of the community who are awaiting any news from the collapse.
+The efforts of search and rescue crews have been applauded by members of the community who are awaiting any news.

-On Saturday night, local clergy, elected officials, first responders and families of victims and survivors along with members of Hatzalah, the Israel Defense Forces (IDF), and the Israeli Consulate gathered for a ceremony and commemorative walk to thank rescue workers for their efforts.
+On Saturday night, local clergy, elected officials, first responders and families of victims and survivors along with members of Hatzalah, the Israel Defense Forces, and the Israeli Consulate gathered for a ceremony and commemorative walk to thank rescue workers for their efforts.

 Those efforts helped bring closure for Pablo Rodriguez, who said he’s relieved to know what happened to his mother and grandmother weeks after they had gone missing in the collapse.